Cloud Server Security – Best Practices

 Close/Change Default Ports

-Since commonly opened ports can be a target of attacks, closing or changing them can reduce the chances of this occuring.
-You can use the Network Mapper (Nmap) tool to scan for detailed information about the status of the ports on your server.
+Since commonly opened ports can be a target of attacks, closing or changing them can reduce the chances of this occurring.
+You can use the Network Mapper (Nmap) tool to scan your server for detailed information about port status.

-Once you have determined which ports are open you can decide to change or close them as needed.
-A popular port to change is the SSH port from 22 to something else.
+Once you have determined which ports are open, you can decide to change or close them as needed.
+A popular change is to switch the SSH port from 22 to something else.

 We also have a helpful guide on how to close open ports for PCI compliance if that is needed.